 As at the date of this report, the AC comprises Mr Peter Ho Kok Wai as Chairman, Mr Ong Beng Kee and Mr Tan Seow Kheng as members, the majority of whom, including the Chairman, are independent.
-Mr Peter Ho Kok Wai assumed the AC chairmanship after Mr Teng Cheong Kwee stepped down as AC Chairman on 29 April 2021 following his retirement from the Board.
 The Audit Committee met four times during the financial year under review.